Home wiring: Data bus

 Once you have installed the electrical cabling you need to install the data bus cable from the electrical switchboard to every location you want to have a light switch or control panel installed (control panel is like the code pad on a security system or touch screen that gives you access to various control functions).
 The most common cable used for this is a Category 5 cable.
 The cable can be installed in either a daisy chain or star wired configuration.
 The importance is to minimize the cable length to avoid a communications problem on the bus.

 Energy management

-Energy management is a new and upcoming topic in particular at the home.
-Older systems tended to be cable however all new systems use one of a variety of wireless solutions.
-This enables them to be effectively retrofitted into existing homes with the minimum of disruption.
+Energy management is a new and upcoming topic at homes.
+Older systems tended to be cable; however, all new systems use one of a variety of wireless solutions.
+This enables them to be effectively retrofitted into existing homes with minimum disruption.

-If a cabled system is selected cabling needs to be deployed to the major appliances in the home.
+If a cabled system is selected, cabling needs to be deployed to the major appliances in the home.
 The cabling is installed as part of the data cabling as per detailed in this article in the section titled "Data Network Cabling".
-In addition to a cable being installed to every major appliance you also need to install a data cable near the electricity meter.
+In addition to a cable being installed to every major appliance, you also need to install a data cable near the electricity meter.